soundbites/mocker-rsa/readme.md

 To stop the application and/or auto-compile issue ctrl-c in both terminal windows.

+## Metrics

+Although metrcis might not sound that useful for a mocking tool, it can be really helpful to know what specific requests and how many requests an application makes.
+This can be visualized with the metrics plugin.

+Metrics of the called services are available using the DropWizard feature which is installed by default.
+BNY default the JMXReporter is configured buu any DropWizard reporter can be used.
+The metrics feature is defined in the metrics function in Application.kt.
+To monitor Mocker with jvisualvm start jvisualvm from the command line.
+Also make sure the MBeans plugin is installed in jvisualvm.
+This can be done via: Tools -> Plugins -> Available Plugins and install the VisualVM-MBeans plugin.

+See [https://ktor.io/servers/features/metrics.html] for more information about the metrics feature and [https://metrics.dropwizard.io/4.0.0/getting-started.html] for more information about DropWizard and the different reporters.

 ## Advanced usage

 ### replace variables in responses